CBS News Mornings: CBS Early Morning News/current Morning News format

 The program first aired in its current format on October 4, 1982 as the CBS Early Morning News.
 It was a half-hour extension of the two-hour CBS Morning News which aired directly opposite Today.
 Bill Kurtis and Diane Sawyer originally anchored both the Early Morning News and the Morning News of that era.
 Sawyer departed both programs in mid-1984, to be named a correspondent for 60 Minutes later that year.
 In her absence, Kurtis was joined by a rotating series of co-hosts, principally Maria Shriver, Meredith Vieira and Jane Wallace.

 Kurtis anchored the Early Morning News solo until March 1985, while co-anchoring the Morning News with Phyllis George until July of that year.
 Faith Daniels took over and would remain on the anchor desk, most of the time sharing the role with Forrest Sawyer (July to December 1985 and January to September 1987) and later Douglas Edwards and Charles Osgood, until Daniels left CBS to become anchor of competing early-morning newscast NBC News at Sunrise in 1990.
+The program would drop "Early" from its title in January 1987, assuming the name previously used by the network's flagship morning broadcast, which had been cancelled and replaced by the critically panned news/entertainment/comedy show The Morning Program (which itself was cancelled after 10½ months in favor of the more traditional CBS This Morning); the renamed CBS Morning News also briefly expanded into a 90-minute broadcast (6:00 to 7:30 a.m. local), although affiliates in several larger markets chose to preempt all or part of the first hour to accommodate their local morning newscasts.

 Osgood would remain anchor of the CBS Morning News until June 1992, paired with Victoria Corderi from 1990 to 1991, Giselle Fernández through February 1992, and then with Meredith Vieira for the remainder of Osgood's run as co-anchor.
 After Osgood left the program in 1992, the anchor turnover continued.
 The program continued to maintain a two-anchor format until Thalia Assuras was appointed as anchor of the CBS Morning News in 1998, at which point the program switched to a single-anchor format, which it has had ever since.
 In March 2009, when Michelle Gielan was named anchor of Up to the Minute, the CBS Morning News became integrated with the overnight news program, using the same anchors on both programs.